monta-app/static/terms-and-conditions.md

 All transactions that are part of the Services including, but not limited to, initiating charging sessions as well as ordering and using RFID cards, are governed by such agreement.
 Registration without explicit acceptance of this Agreement is not possible.

 When you make an order for the charging of an electric vehicle through the Services, Monta acts as an agent on behalf of the Operator to conclude your order and to manage your experience throughout the order process.
+If during this proces Monta has received an amount payable by a User to an Operator, such payment shall discharge the User of any payment obligation towards the Operator.
 Monta is not liable and does not take any responsibility for the provision of the charging of electric vehicles by users.

 **3. Prices**